Mike Lunderville, Mathematics, Computer Science minor

 , started with a summer internship in Prof. Holly Yanco’s Robotics Lab

 —and just kept going, on one interesting project after another.
-Currently, he is working with a doctoral student, writing software to adapt a standard telepresence robot into a more autonomous one.
+One of his big projects was working with a doctoral student, writing software to adapt a standard telepresence robot into a more autonomous one.

 “Its use will be to monitor people with special needs,” says Lunderville.
 “Robotics is self-directed learning, because there are no known answers.
 I’m tinkering, trying and testing until we get results.”

-As a transfer student, from Nashua Community College, and commuter, Lunderville appreciates the camaraderie of the lab, the robotics team he’s working on for a NASA competition—and his great professors.
+As a transfer student, from Nashua Community College, and commuter, Lunderville appreciated the camaraderie of the lab, the robotics team he’s working on for a NASA competition—and his great professors.